 School books and teaching material

-The collection consists of circa 15 000 school books in different subjects from nursery school to upper secondary school level.
-The books are catalogued and searchable through the local catalogue and items published from 2018 also in LIBRIS.
-Organized by school subject and educational stage, the main part of the collection can be found in Valla Library.
+The collection consists of school books in different subjects (nursery school to upper secondary school level).
+The books are catalogued and searchable through the local catalogue via UniSearch and in LIBRIS.
+Organized by school subject and educational stage, the main part of the collection can be found in Valla Library's stacks (floor 1 in Studenthuset).
 Campus Norrköping Library holds a smaller part of the collection, primarily books intended for nursery school through middle school.

 Literature on adult education.
 The collection can be searched in the library catalougue and in the national catalogue LIBRIS.

 French and German fiction, and books on the history of literature, mostly from the first half of the twentieth century.
-The collection belonged to author and scholar Sven Stolpe (1905–1996) and was acquired by the Department of culture and communication at LiU and donated to the library.
-The books carry a special stamp, "Stople-samlingen", and are placed in the general library collection.
+The collection belonged to author and scholar Sven Stolpe (1905–1996) and was acquired by the Department of culture and communication at LiU and donated to the Library in 2003.
+The books carry a special stamp, "Stople-samlingen", and are placed in the general library collection, primarilly among French and German fiction in Valla Library.
 The Stolpe collection is searchable via the library catalogue and LIBRIS.